 - Covers the foundational concepts and tools associated with preparing and managing data and datasets to be used in quantitative analyses, predictive modeling and data analytics with applications for P&C insurance.

 - Course completion includes a three-hour, multiple-choice computer-based exam.
-Exams are administered during four two-month long exam windows per year at computer-based exam sites available worldwide.
 An online, on-demand module with knowledge checks and quizzes is available for study.
 Additional readings are also required and will be included in the exam.

 3. Predictive Modeling – Methods and Techniques